Adult Cystic Fibrosis

 - Management of cystic fibrosis lung disease, including mucus clearance techniques, mucolytics, and preventive therapy for patients infected with pseudomonas.

 - Comprehensive nutrition counseling and care, including pancreatic enzyme replacement therapy, screening for and repletion of vitamin deficiencies.

 - Cystic fibrosis education and counseling.

 The Adult CF care team includes:

-Oren Schaefer, MD, David Fish, MD, Christine Bielik-Kwiatkowski, Diane Waitkevitch, NP.
-Melissa Condren, NP, Emily Young, NP, Connie Kazarian, LSW and Sarah Derry, RRD
+Oren Schaefer, MD, David Fish, MD, Christine Bielick-Kwiatkowski, Diane Waitkevitch, NP.
+Melissa Condren, NP, Emily Young, NP, Connie Kazarian, LSW, Sarah Derry, RRD, and Stella Lopez, PsyD.

 Dr. David Fish has joined the program as its Associate Director.
 He has been trained in both Internal Medicine and Pediatrics.
 He is an Assistant Professor of Pediatrics and Internal Medicine.
 Dr. Fish currently works in the Division of Hospital Medicine.

 Our nurse practitioners have many years of experience in caring for patients with cystic fibrosis.
 Connie Kazarian, our CF social worker, has been a member of the CF team at the Medical Center since 1985.
 Sarah Derry, RRD provides expert nutritional counseling to our patients.
-Additionally, we work closely with experts in Respiratory therapy, Gastroenterology, Endocrinology (diabetes), Transplant Surgery and Palliative Care, amongst others to provide the most comprehensive care to our patients.
+Our newest addition to the team is Dr. Stella Lopez, a psychologist who provides input to the team and care to our patients’ and family’s mental health needs.
+Additionally, we work closely with experts in Respiratory Therapy, Gastroenterology, Endocrinology (diabetes), Transplant Surgery and Palliative Care, amongst others to provide the most comprehensive care to our patients.